-Identify your audience Who are you writing this for?
+Identify your audience.
+Who are you writing this for?
 What are their priorities and needs?
 What do they need to know to help them improve care in their area?

-Get others involved Work with colleagues and people with diabetes to map out the steps you took to improve care and identify any learning.
+Get others involved.
+Work with colleagues and people with diabetes to map out the steps you took to improve care and identify any learning.
 Consider hosting a workshop or series of meetings to work up the case study as a group.

-Gather the evidence you need

-to illustrate your improvement
+Gather the evidence you need to illustrate your improvement.
 This can include patient stories and feedback, staff survey results and quotes, outcomes data, and cost savings.

-Decide how to share your

-case study

-Start writing

-Use the communication methods on slides 12 and 13 as a starting point.
+Decide how to share your case study.
+Use the communication methods on page 9 as a starting point.
 Which methods will have the most impact?
+Start writing.
 Get a first draft down on paper then ask for feedback and make edits as you go.

-Preparation is key to writing a compelling case study.
+You need to prepare if you're going to write a compelling case study.
 Give yourself plenty of time to reflect on your improvement and identify learning before you start writing.
 A good understanding of these will help set the tone and direction of your case study.